 Business owners will often buy or lease equipment without knowing if their equipment costs can be deducted.
 If you want to take advantage of the Section 179 tax deduction, it is essential for you to know if your equipment qualifies.
 The best way to find out is by contacting your business accountant, as he or she is the best resource for everything related to business tax write-offs.
-From now until December 31, 2014, up to $25,000 worth of qualified equipment to be deducted.
+Up to $500,000 worth of qualifying equipment can be deducted, so long as it is purchased and put into use on or before the end of the year.
 Here is a list of property that is generally accepted under the current tax deduction:

 Put Section 179 to Work for Your Business